Quality assurance - external (EQA)

 • certificates being claimed for learners who do not exist, or who have not yet completed

-• dates of commencement and achievement not agreeing with those that the learners state, or as stated in records
+• dates of commencement and achievement not agreeing with those that the learners say, or as stated in records

 • dates on centre records not matching those when the activities took place

-• learners’ work and supporting records which are not available, belong to someone else, or have missing items
+• learners’ work and supporting records which are not available (or have been substituted on the day of your visit), belong to someone else, or have missing items

 • minutes of meetings being produced when they didn’t actually take place